You Lucky Dog! St. Patrick’s Day Recipes for Your Pup

 1. Place the diced potatoes into a bowl of cold water.
 Drain and rinse again under cold running water in a colander to remove potato starch.

 2. Heat oil in a skillet over medium heat.
 Add chopped bacon and cook, stirring until crisp, about 5 minutes.
-Remove bacon and place onto a paper towel-lined plate.
+Remove the bacon and it place onto a paper towel-lined plate.

 3. Cook potatoes in the skillet over medium-high heat.
 Brown in an even layer until pieces are browned and crusted on the bottom.
 Stir and spread in a single layer again in the skillet and brown.
 Repeat for about 10 minutes, until potatoes are golden brown on all sides.